Obama, corporate giants announce plan to boost suppliers

-The president will meet on Friday with representatives of household name firms such as Apple (AAPL.O) , AT&T (T.N), Coca Cola (COKE.O) and Johnson & Johnson (JNJ.N) to spotlight the corporate giants' pledge to pay their smaller suppliers within 15 days.
+The president will meet on Friday with representatives of household name firms such as Apple, AT&T, Coca Cola and Johnson & Johnson to spotlight the corporate giants' pledge to pay their smaller suppliers within 15 days.

 The speedy payout puts more money in the coffers of smaller firms and helps them invest and hire workers, the president and his aides say.